-This creates a huge magnetic field within the planet, which is also strengthened by Jupiter's rapid rotation.
+This process creates a huge magnetic field within the planet, which is also strengthened by Jupiter's rapid rotation.
 Auroras shine brighter on Jupiter than anywhere else in the solar system.
 At the core of Jupiter, however, the composition is anyone's guess.
 No one is sure how far the liquid hydrogen layer penetrates and if the core has heavier elements inside.

 4. How deep do the zones, belts and storm features, such as the Red Spot, go?

 Images of Jupiter show thick stripes and swirling storms, but most of these pictures capture only the tops of the clouds that cover the giant planet.
 It's unclear what the weather is like deeper down, inside Jupiter, and whether the features that can be seen on the surface are present below.
 Juno observations suggest that is indeed the case, and that the bands, storms and other surface weather we can see may persist for thousands of miles (or kilometers) into the massive gas giant planet, and is going deeper than what the spacecraft is capable of seeing.

 5. How does the interior of Jupiter rotate?